Standards of Academic Progress

 Students may not receive financial aid while on Disqualification Status.
-This includes federal and state grants, loans and work study.
+This includes federal and state grants, loans, and work study.

 C. Financial Aid Reinstatement

 - Students on Disqualification Status may appeal to the Financial Aid Standards of Academic Progress Committee if they have mitigating circumstances.
 Students wishing to appeal their status must obtain an official appeal form in the Financial Aid Office.
 All appeals must be complete, provide detailed information and supporting documentation about mitigating circumstances, and must be submitted in writing to the Financial Aid Office.
 Additionally, appeals must include a current academic plan, Future appeals will only require an academic plan if there is a change in the program of study.

-- Students who have been away from Triton College for a minimum of three years may be allowed to return on a "warning" status for one semester.
+- Students who have been away from Triton College for a minimum of three years may be allowed to return on a "probationary" status for one semester.
 During that time, the student must make satisfactory progress or become disqualified for further financial assistance.
 Students who were disqualified at the time they ceased their prior enrollment will be required to submit an appeal for reinstatement.

 - Students who are not reinstated by the committee may appeal again after they have successfully completed at least six credit hours of additional course work in a semester, unless the disqualification status is a result of having exceeded the Program Time Frame (see A-3).

 - Reinstatement of students who have exceeded the maximum program time frame will be considered for an extension only if they can document a change in academic program and/or that they have taken developmental course work.